 I often get several queries related to PDUs for PMP® certification, how do we earn sixty PMP® PDUs?
 And is it an expensive affair and so on.

 After Dec 2015 CCR changes, the ways of earning PMP® PDUs became easy and flexible.
 And you can choose them as per your interest and needs of your profession.

 If you are looking to know the ways of earning PDUs, you may refer to this blog – “Ways to earn PDUs for PMIs certification”

-In the current blog, I am focusing on simple ways to earn PDUs to continue your PMP® certificate.
+In the current blog, I am focusing on simple ways to How to get 60 PDUs for PMP renewal and continue your PMP® certificate.

-Here are few key points you should understand about the PMI PDU process-
+Here are a few key points you should understand about the PMI PDU process-

 - The good news is that you can choose to earn all your sixty PDUs from any one of the Education categories.

-- Here key point to remember that PDUs earned under education category mapped with the three dimensions of the Talent Triangle.
-These are the skills which are important to be successful in the project management.
+- Here key points to remember that PDUs earned under the education category mapped with the three dimensions of the Talent Triangle.
+These are the skills that are important to be successful in project management.

-- If your learnings activities for the PDUs belongs to the Team Development helps in achieving the project goal.
-You need to map them in “Leadership” category.
+- If your learning activities for the PDUs belong to Team Development helps in achieving the project goal.
+You need to map them in the “Leadership” category.

 - If these belong to the process, tools & techniques in aligning the project with the strategic goal, you need to map them in the “Strategic” category.

-- In case, your learning activities belong to the PMP content outline’s tasks, map them in “Technical” category.
+- In case, your learning activities belong to the PMP® exam content outline’s tasks, map them in the “Technical” category.

 - You can earn 1 PDU for each hour you spend in learnings related to PDUs earnings

 Now come to the easy and popular ways to earn your sixty PDUs: